 Kate has a huge appetite for architecture.
 She leverages her previous experience in detailed hospitality and residential work to now lead the design of the studio’s small-format homes.
 Kate’s familiarity with non-standard approaches to planning, material and detail is combined with a respect and enthusiasm for craft and manufacturing.
 This engagement in making and makers empowers an unusual mix of efficiency and inventiveness in Kate’s work.

-Project lead: Campsite House, Shingle House
+Project lead: Awaawaroa House, Shingle House

 Project collaborations: Aro Street Houses, Kopiko Road